scenaristeur/igora/website/docs/intro.md

 ## Getting Started

 There are two ways to get started:
 - You can [create a Igora stack in local market](/docs/installation) (a worker and a client on your own computer).
+Avantages : your data stay on your computer, Disadvantages : you can not use other llms or workers.
 - You can [use decentralized Igora market](/docs/decentralized).
 Allowing you to use Igora protocol on a decentralized network.
  With this way, market, worker(s) and client(s) are distributed on the network.
 You specify which machine is a worker and which machine is a client.
+Advantages: Use a large bunch of llm , earn money or tokens with your workers